About TEUs and Tons

 The construction of modern container vessels is designed to avoid the waste of space.
 The capacity and space is indicated in TEUs (Twenty-Foot Equivalent Units) for the cargo.
-A containership with 11,000 TEUs therefore has space for 11,000 twenty foot containers.
-Today also forty and even forty-five foot containers are being used.
+A containership with 18,000 TEUs therefore has space for 18,000 twenty foot containers.
+Today, more and more forty and even forty-five foot containers are being used.

 In order to get a precise picture of the capacity the additional measuring unit 14mt homogeneous load is being applied.
 This measuring unit indicates how many containers with a weight of 14 tons can be loaded on a vessel.

-By the way: Some container vessels do not have an own loading gear, depending on the destination.
+By the way: Most container vessels do not have an own loading gear, depending on the destination.
 Loading and unloading can only be carried out in respective container terminals with loading bridges.

 Apart from voyages on freighter vessels, we also offer the possibility to travel on general cargo ships and bulk container vessels.